 Meals for Irving Students

-Irving, Carrollton-Farmers Branch and Coppell ISD are distributing meals to Irving students.
+Irving, Carrollton-Farmers Branch, and Coppell ISD are distributing meals to Irving students.
 The Irving ISD "Grab and Go" Meal Distribution distributes five breakfasts and five lunches once a week.
 The Carrollton-Farmers Branch ISD "Grab and Go" Meal Distribution distributes five breakfasts and five lunches once a week with dinners available on a separate schedule.
 And the Coppell ISD Free Sack Lunches distributes lunches Monday through Thursday, with two meals distributed on Thursdays.
 Breakfasts are included on Monday through Wednesday distributions.

-If You need Help With Housing
+If You Need Help With Housing

 Pro Bono Legal Help if You Get an Eviction Notice if you recently received an eviction notice, the Dallas Eviction 2020 project has volunteer lawyers that will respond to inquiries within 24 hours.

-The When Your Landlord has Locked You Out or Cut Off Your Utilities site is an endeavor of the Justices of the Peace and Constables Association through Texas State University that provides resources, information packets, forms and guidance if your landlord has locked you out or cut off utilities.
+The When Your Landlord has Locked You Out or Cut Off Your Utilities site is an endeavor of the Justices of the Peace and Constables Association through Texas State University that provides resources, information packets, forms, and guidance if your landlord has locked you out or cut off utilities.

-The Housing Crisis Center mission is to prevent homelessness and to stabilize those at risk.
+The Housing Crisis Center's mission is to prevent homelessness and to stabilize those at risk.
 They offer a variety of services including permanent supportive housing, rapid rehousing, support services, and emergency rental and utility assistance among other services.

 The Dallas County Tenant Hotline has been set up to prevent renters from being displaced and to prevent the potential spread of COVID-19.
-If you have been evicted or notified of a pending eviction due to inability to pay rent, contact the Dallas County Tenant Hotline.
+If you have been evicted or notified of a pending eviction due to the inability to pay rent, contact the Dallas County Tenant Hotline.